kburchfiel/rope/README.md

 # # Links:

 Visit the ROPE GitHub page to download the ROPE 2.3 spreadsheet, Anki deck, dictionary, and readme!  https://github.com/kburchfiel/rope

 For videos I’ve made about Plover, along with videos about typing in general, visit my YouTube playlist at  https://www.youtube.com/playlist?list=PLYtyZPMUWeI_4i4pc0peBPGMfSV7C5Nxw

+# # Important update (11/14/2019) # #

+Note: ROPE 2.3 now includes a deck and Excel sheet for phrases (multi-word outlines)!
+This deck/sheet are still under construction and will likely be expanded quite a bit.
+The information below refers to the original single-word deck and Excel sheet.
+I plan to update the readme to better incorporate this new deck and sheet.

 # # Intro and TL;DR

 ROPE is a guide to learning and recalling Plover outlines for about 4,200 common English words.
 It does this in two ways: first, it relies on Anki's spaced repetition system to help you solidify the outlines in your memory.
 Second, it includes mnemonic "stories" to help you remember a sizable chunk of the outlines.
 These stories, around 2,800 in total as of 6/30/2019, serve to connect the outlines to their corresponding word by including words that are similar to the components of the outlines.

 ROPE 2.3 also includes many added-in outlines (around 3,150 as of 6/30/2019) that serve as alternatives to the outlines in the standard Plover dictionary.
 They're meant to let you write words in fewer keypresses and/or strokes, but are completely optional, and standard outlines for every word are provided when available.
 By using these added-in outlines (along with pre-existing outlines), you can write all of the top 4,000 English words (by frequency, according to one frequency list) in just one stroke, and in 5 keypresses or less.
 In addition, you'll be able to to write the top 1,000 English words in 4 keypresses or less.